 The wonder strike spurred his side towards a two-one victory against Newcastle, electrifying Old Trafford and Andy Gray in the process.

-In many ways, the seconds before and after the goal remain a perfect summary of his undeniable passion.
+In many ways, the seconds before and after the goal remain a perfect summary of his undeniable passion on the field.

 How about sensational?
 How about superb?
-I could not agree more.
+I could not agree more, sir.
+It was all of that and more.

 An utterly majestic piece of footballing brilliance to win the Manchester derby by two goals to one.

-Wayne Rooney is the definition of a player who deserves to be recognised every month by the supporters of this football club.
+Rooney is the definition of a player who deserves to be recognised as much as possible by the supporters of this football club.

-We are glad that we lived in a time where we could appreciate the man in person and grow old remembering the iconic moments he gave us all.
+We are glad that we lived in a time where we could appreciate the man in person and grow old remembering the memories he gave us all.

 Would you include a different goal in your top five?
-Let us know in the comments or through our socials.
+Let us know in the comments or across our socials.

 Recent Posts